faisalburhanudin/df-exporter/README.md

 # DF Exporter

-using df to export to prometheus metrics
+using df to export disk usage to prometheus metrics

 ```bash
 ~ df